PbVrCt/dotfiles/README.md

 ```
 > WARNING:
 - It might be better to have the secrets referencej in `sopsnix.nix` be owned by systemd services and not the user.
-- Access through It might be problematic if a program keeps a history of the outputs of shell commands.
+- Access through /run/secrets/$SECRET might be problematic if a program keeps a history of the outputs of shell commands.
 - I might remove the access through /run/secrets/$SECRET.

 > Aside from sops/sopsnix, I use a password manager.